An Introduction to tseffects: Dynamic Inferences from Time Series (with Interactions)

 coefficients to ADL coefficients is automatic.
 As before, if we wanted a

-different treatment history, we would just adjust te.type
+different shock history, we would just adjust shock.history

 in levels.